-Determination 24: Members must not receive more than one NPA senior salary.
+Determination 25: Members must not receive more than one NPA senior salary.

-Determination 25: A NPA senior salary is paid inclusive of the NPA basic salary.
+Determination 26: A NPA senior salary is paid inclusive of the NPA basic salary.

-Determination 26: Members of a principal council in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA to which they have been appointed.
+Determination 27: Members of a principal council in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA to which they have been appointed.
+Where this situation applies, it is the responsibility of the individual member to comply.